 -

-Fintech startups must address certain considerations to navigate the complexities of intellectual property ownership and to ensure the protection of their intellectual property during collaborations and partnerships.
+Fintechs must address certain considerations to navigate the complexities of intellectual property ownership and to ensure the protection of their intellectual property during collaborations and partnerships.
 These considerations include the following:

-Firstly, startups should – at the earliest stage possible – implement an intellectual property portfolio management to document the ownership and rights associated with all intellectual property assets.
+Firstly, fintechs should – at the earliest stage possible – implement an intellectual property portfolio management to document the ownership and rights associated with all intellectual property assets.
 This approach will help mitigate potential conflicts, particularly when engaging in multiple partnerships or collaborations.
 Accordingly, when entering into such agreements, the ownership and rights to intellectual property shall be clearly defined, addressing both pre-existing intellectual property rights and those developed during the partnership or collaboration.
-In particular, the agreement should also include exiting terms that specify the intellectual property rights retained by each party and clarify the management of any proprietary information.
-Fintech startups should also ensure that their intellectual property protection extends not only to their own territory of operations but also to the jurisdiction the third-party company operates from.
+In particular, the agreement should also include terms that specify the intellectual property rights retained by each party and clarify the management of any proprietary information.
+Fintechs should also ensure that their intellectual property protection extends not only to their own territory of operations but also to the jurisdiction the third-party company operates from.

 Finally, once a collaboration or partnership has been established, it is essential to conduct regular audits to ensure ongoing compliance with the agreed terms (e.g., checking of product developments, marketing materials and public disclosures).